shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Add User Profile component in names of Users in group Channel message lists
 - User Profiles with editable about section.
 - Styling for Notifications.
 - Return proper error message on Register screen for user that already exists.